-New students choose their fall courses about a week after Orientation once meeting with an academic advisor.
-We encourage all incoming students to review the First-Year Guide prior to Orientation so that they’ll be able to hit the ground running.
+New students choose their fall courses later in the summer, after Orientation where they meet with an academic advisor.
+We encourage all incoming students to review the New Student Guide to Carolina prior to Orientation so that they’ll be able to hit the ground running.

 Absolutely.
 Whether it’s advising, help with a learning disability, multicultural affairs, or career services, we offer a wide range of highly personalized support services to ensure students make the most of their potential.